eswnl/GK-2A-UHRIT-extractor/README.md

 4. LNA (30-40 dB) - buy from used sellers like ebay.
 5. X-band downconverter to L-band<br>
    My version is from https://m0kds.com/
-7. TBS6903x or later: Receivers with USB will not be able to transport the frames.<br>
+7. TBS6903x or later: It must be over PCI.
+Receivers with USB output will not be able to transport the frames.<br>
-   If using laptop you will need a PCI to SmartExpress socket (if your laptop has one)
+   If using laptop you will need a PCI to ExpressCard socket (if your laptop has one).

 9. PC running EBSPro or BBFRAME collector.
 Make sure your card supports BBFRAMES and set this in the ini file.
 In EBSPro, the line in the ini file needs to say: